20+ Best Things to Do in Torremolinos (An Insider’s Guide)

 Another fantastic shopping spot near Torremolinos is Plaza Mayor, one of the biggest shopping centres in Costa del Sol, which happens to be my favourite.
 You have shops, restaurants, a cinema and more!

-On the walk from Torremolinos to Benalmadena, you’ll pass Punta de Torremolinos, a beautiful balcony where you can see both Torremolinos on one side and Benalmadena on the other side.
+On the walk from Torremolinos to Benalmadena, you’ll pass Punta de Torremolinos, a beautiful balcony from which you can see both Torremolinos and Benalmadena.

 During the summer months, you’ll find it very lively and busy during the afternoon and evenings, so if you prefer a relaxing walk with fewer crowds, getting up early is your best option.